firuz1844/opencartios/README.md

 2. Open ‘opencart.xcworkspace’ file<br>
 3. In Xcode open menu ‘Product > Destination > iOS’ select your device or any other instance of iOS simulator installed on you computer.<br>
-8. Pres Cmd+R on keyboard or ‘Build and run button’ (Black triangle button on the left top corner of Xcode) to run your project in the iOS Simulator.<br>
+8. Press Cmd+R on keyboard or ‘Build and run button’ (Black triangle button on the left top corner of Xcode) to run your project in the iOS Simulator.<br>

 <b>Important!</b>